 My work as the head of educational visits tied in neatly with my interest in outdoor education.
 I took up climbing whilst at Oxford, joining the Oxford University Mountaineering Club.
 I have served on OUMC’s committee five times and remain an active member of the club.
 I’ve climbed in all parts of the UK, the French and Swiss Alps, Norway, Morocco and the Himalaya, and have recorded new routes in Skye, Cornwall, and Morocco.

 Looking to connect my work as a teacher with my interest in the outdoors, I qualified as a climbing instructor in 2007.
 This was a natural progression from my involvement with novices in the club, and my interest in teaching beginner climbers remains very strong.
+I now instruct in climbing and teach ropework classes primarily at Gallery Bouldering, although I still take some outdoor work on.

 By the summer of 2010, I began to feel in need of a new challenge in my career.
 I had spent some time as acting Head of Physics at John Mason, saw the new KS4 and KS5 Physics and Science courses bedded in, and, crucially, I had completed the critical redevelopments of Troedrhiw.
 It felt as if several of my major projects had all come to a close, and I also felt that I had amassed the skills and experience I needed to strike out as a freelance.
 I left the school at the end of the academic year 2010-11, and am currently thoroughly enjoying the challenge of building up the different areas of my business.